2025 Spanish Grand Prix: Race report

 Verstappen made his second stop at the end of lap 29, switching to medium tyres and rejoining in fourth position behind Piastri, Norris and Leclerc.
 This made it clear Verstappen intended to make three pit stops in the race, whilst the leading McLaren pair could make it to the finish on just two.
 After easily passing Leclerc into turn 1 on lap 35, Verstappen made his final planned stop on lap 48 to switch onto another set of soft tyres.
 The leading McLarens quickly responded to the risk of another undercut by themselves stopping, also switching to the softs.
 On lap 55, Antonelli, who had been running in seventh place, suffered an engine failure – his second in three races – and pulled off into the turn 10 gravel trap.
 This caused the safety car to be deployed, resulting in the top nine drivers making pitstops and taking fresh tyres for the restart.
 All these drivers switched to the soft tyre except Verstappen, who with no soft sets remaining was forced to take the hard compound – something which he expressed displeasure with over the team radio.
-As the drivers prepared to return to green flag running, the top ten was as followed: Piastri, Norris, Verstappen, Leclerc, Russell, Hamilton, Isack Hadjar of Racing Bulls, Hülkenberg, Pierre Gasly of Alpine and Lawson.
+As the drivers prepared to return to green flag running, the top ten was: Piastri, Norris, Verstappen, Leclerc, Russell, Hamilton, Isack Hadjar of Racing Bulls, Hülkenberg, Pierre Gasly of Alpine and Lawson.

 The safety car came in at the end of lap 60.
 Verstappen, finding it difficult to warm his hard tyres, struggled to control the rear of his Red Bull as the field returned to speed through the turn 14 righthander.
 This compromised his exit onto the main straight, and allowed Leclerc to pull alongside.
 Despite the pair making contact, Leclerc was able to pass Verstappen into turn 1 to take third place.
 Russell braked late in an attempt to follow him through, diving up the inside of Verstappen and forcing the Red Bull driver to cut across the run-off.
 Verstappen took to the team radio to critique his competitors, accusing Leclerc of "ramming [him] on the straight" and refusing to comply with his engineer's request to let Russell through in order to protect against a potential penalty for leaving the track and gaining an advantage.
 On lap 64 Verstappen appeared to let Russell past on the exit of turn 4, but then deliberately dived back up the inside as the pair entered turn 5, leading to him making contact with Russell.
 Verstappen would ultimately let Russell through at turn 12 on the same lap, but would still receive a ten-second penalty for the collision.